Andrettin/Wyrmsun/readme.txt

 - 1.0.9
 -----------------------------------------------------------------------

+* Buildings
+- Lumber Mill processing bonus for lumber reduced to 10.

+* Quests
+- Added a few new dialogues to the On the Vanaquisl quest.

 * Units
 - Unit trait generation now occurs immediately upon unit creation, instead of within moments of that happening.